What caused tech layoff 2022–2024

 Next, the managers themselves are on the list.

-Hence, more layoff.
+Hence, more layoffs.

 In other words, everyone is expected to do more with less.